sqmk/huejay/README.md

 #### client.scenes.delete - Delete a scene

-To delete a `Scene` object, provide a scene id or `Scene` object to `client.scenes.delete`.
+To delete a scene, provide a scene id or `Scene` object to `client.scenes.delete`.

 ```js